 Due to the dominance of heavy-textured soils in the Gellibrand locality, conventional absorption trenches and beds are not likely to be feasible and are discouraged.
 Appendix A of the EPA Code of Practice (2013) prohibits LPED systems on Category 5 and 6 soils (medium to heavy clays).
-The System Sizing Tables (below) indicate which systems are likely to be the most appropriate for the locality.

-7k.
 EPA Code of Practice (2013) (Section 2.2.2) identifies secondary treatment standard (or better) followed by subsurface pressure-compensating irrigation as current best-practice in Victoria for substantially reducing the risk associated with unsewered development.
 Further, the Code describes a "Wick trench/bed" land application option that may be incorporated with secondary treatment for consideration on sites constrained by climate or lot 'useable area', particularly within the DWSCs.
 Any variation from this best-practice approach must be provided with detailed supporting information to demonstrate suitability.
 The System Sizing Tables (below) indicate which systems are likely to be the most appropriate for the locality.
-System Sizing Tables